Recognized Teacher Ed Programs at Wittenberg

 In 2019, the mean of the responses was 3.18 with a range of 2.3 being the lowest score and 3.66 represented multiple times as the high score.
 Overall, most of the candidates felt they were prepared to enter into the teaching profession.
 The lowest score represented the teachers’ knowledge of the Ohio Standards for the Teaching Profession.
 In response, this module was added to a senior seminar prior to student teaching, when candidates would value this knowledge.

 The results of these surveys show new teachers trained at Wittenberg overall believe that their training equipped them to walk into the classroom as well-prepared teachers.
-The means in each year exceed the state published mean.
+The means in each year exceed the state-published mean of all university programs.

 Retention Rates for Initial Licensure